RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-recovery.md

     kubeclt exec -it <pod-name> rladmin recover all
     ```

-    This command recovers the data for all nodes in the cluster based on the cluster configuration in pod-0
+    This command recovers the data for all nodes in the cluster based on the cluster configuration in pod-0.

-    If you want to recover based on the cluster configuration on another pod, copy the cluster configuration (ccs.rdb) to pod-0.
+    If you want to recover based on the cluster configuration on another pod, copy the cluster configuration (/var/opt/redislabs/persist/ccs/ccs-redis.rdb) to pod-0.

 1. If you are using sentinel discovery service, you must restart the sentinel_service on the master.
 To do this, log into the master pod and run: